| Stanley County

 separate from the Board of Equalization for the Stanley County

 Commissioners.
 Bridget Miller was appointed to the position.
+The Associated School Boards of South Dakota and

 the School Administrators of South Dakota will present their